-Maimonides was able to accept the perplexities of cosmology because he accepted the Kalām proof of God from "determination" or "particularization" (Guide 1:74, Fifth argument).
+Maimonides was able to accept the perplexities of cosmology because he accepted the Kalām proof of God from "determination" or "particularization" (Guide 1:74, fifth argument).
 This proof explains celestial oddities as expressions of divine will.
-Rational order would, on the contrary, demand uniform behavior from the stars, but some retrogress perplexingly, and others clump in constellations for no obvious reason.
+No other explanation sufficed.
 The lawfulness of nature would not have allowed these aberrations to exist but for divine volition, the force beyond nature.
-No other explanation apart from divine will sufficed.
 God wanted it to be that way, and that is how we know that He is God.
-Nonetheless, by preserving those astronomical perplexities Maimonides left the door open for Crescas to dismantle the entire Aristotelian/Ptolemaic cosmology (H. A. Wolfson: Crescas' Critique of Aristotele.
+Nonetheless, by preserving those astronomical perplexities Maimonides left the door open for Crescas to dismantle the entire Aristotelian/Ptolemaic cosmology (H. A. Wolfson: Crescas' Critique of Aristotle.
 On particularization, see Freudenthal, above, p.
 141).

-Revolt against physical cosmology was inevitable.
+The inevitable result was revolt against physical cosmology.
 Since the Guide opened the yawning chasm between what was seen and what could be known about the universe, the natural reaction was to escape the chasm by internalizing the spheres, exactly as accomplished by the Zohar.

-R. Moshe de Leon (c.
+Moshe de Leon (c.
 1240-1305), the man most associated with the publication of the Zohar, was a sophisticated student of the Guide, who would have known how bad the scientific crisis had become.

-In the Zohar the spheres become sefirot, hypostases, or at least moments of divine thought, modes, with no physical properties (the decad originally was probably understood intradeically, see Idel, op. cit).
-In this way, Judaism was able to avoid the disastrous implications of the collapse of the spherical paradigm.
+In the Zohar the spheres become sefirot, hypostases, or at least moments of divine thought, modes, with no physical properties (which was probably what the decad originally was, see Idel, op. cit).
+In this way, Judaism was able to realize the implicit esoterism of our chapter.

-One of Maimonides' early commentators, R. Shem Tov Ben Joseph (c.
+One of Maimonides' early commentators, Shem Tov Ben Joseph (c.
 1461-89) calls this chapter the shiur koma "dimensions of divine stature" 110b.
-R. Shem Tov probably knew that Maimonides had rejected the authenticity of the actual book called Shiur Koma (Responsa, 1-201, Blau).
-R. Shem Tov seems to be saying that our chapter was the true Shiur Koma.
+Shem Tov probably knew that Maimonides had rejected the authenticity of the actual book called Shiur Koma (Responsa, 1-201, Blau).
+Shem Tov seems to be saying that our chapter was the true Shiur Koma.
 (On shiur koma, Scholem, Kabbalah, 16-17).

-The Shiur Koma was a Cabalistic parable of the immense size of the primordial anthropos (adam kadmon), which represented the human microcosm's connection with the levers of the universe.
-R. Shem Tov solidifies his point, suggestively, when he says, "Understand that everything Maimonides says in this chapter comes to explain Maaseh Bereshit, and to explain Maaseh Merkava, and to explain providence, Torah, and mitzvot" (113b).
-Ultimately, by focusing on the intellectual and spiritual connection between God and man, Maimonides showed how Judaism could transcend its entanglement with scientific paradigms.
+The shiur koma was a Cabalistic parable of the immense size of the primordial anthropos (adam kadmon), which represented the human microcosm's grasp on the levers of the universe.
+Shem Tov solidifies his point, suggestively, when he says, "Understand that everything Maimonides says in this chapter comes to explain Maaseh Bereshit, and to explain Maaseh Merkava, and to explain providence, Torah, and mitzvot" (113b).